 There are no studies looking at miglustat use while breastfeeding.
-The product label for miglustat states that because there are no data available, use during breastfeeding is not recommended.
+The product label for miglustat states that because there is no data available, use during breastfeeding is not recommended.
 But, the benefit of using miglustat may outweigh possible risks.
 Your healthcare providers can talk with you about using miglustat and what treatment is best for you.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-If a man takes miglustat, could it affect fertility (ability to get a woman pregnant) or increase the chance of birth defects?
+If a male takes miglustat, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-One report did not find that miglustat use in 5 men affected the production of sperm or fertility.
+In humans, one report did not find that miglustat use in 5 males affected the production of sperm or their fertility.
 Animal studies in rats found that miglustat exposure lowered sperm production, which lowered fertility.
 However, this was not found in all animal studies; and some animal strains are more sensitive to this exposure.
-In general, exposures that men have are unlikely to increase the risks to a pregnancy.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.